docknetwork/dock-tutorials/did-creation/README.md

 const keySeed = randomAsHex(32);
 ```

-Take code from intro tutorial to connect to a node
+In the introduction tutorial we learned how to connect to a node.
+We can just take the `connectToNode` method from there and use it in this script:
 ```
 // Method from intro tutorial to connect to a node async function connectToNode() {